-We keep vinyl siding in stock and have made our own large-size samples that you can borrow to take home to get a much better idea of how the color will look at your house!
+We keep vinyl siding in stock and have made our own two-foot by four-foot, large-size samples that you can borrow to take home to get a much better idea of how the color will look at your house!
 We will introduce you to a contractor who can install your selection and will deliver your siding and trimmings to your home.

 One of the most common choices in home siding is vinyl, made from a PVC plastic.
 It’s no wonder why it is such a popular choice when thinking about these benefits: